Arbitrators

 David Mildon also appears as advocate in expert determinations and has acted as the decision maker under several expert determination clauses.

 David Mildon spoke on Disputes Amongst Companies at the ICC/AIPN Conference on Dispute Resolution in the International Oil and Gas Business in Paris in October 2007.
-He delivered a paper on Gas Pricing Disputes at the ICC/AIPN Paris conference on dispute resolution in October 2011.
+He delivered a paper on Gas Pricing Disputes at the ICC/AIPN (now AIEN) Paris conference on dispute resolution in October 2011.
 He spoke on dispute resolution under long term energy agreements at a private seminar in Brisbane, Australia in early February 2012.

 Energy and Utilities